Alejandro-bot-one/real-business-cycle-SMM-estimation/README.md

 The workflow is divided into data acquisition, model simulation, and parameter estimation.

-* `get_data.py`: Python script used to fetch, clean, and preprocess the macroeconomic time series, applying the necessary detrending (e.g., HP filter) to isolate the cyclical components.
 * `us_data.csv`: The processed dataset containing the cyclical components of US macroeconomic variables used as empirical targets for the SMM procedure.
 Although controversial, I have used the HP Filter to extract the business cycle time series.
 * `RBC_smm.mod`: The Dynare model file structured specifically for the SMM estimation.
 It contains the log-linearized equations of the RBC model and computes the theoretical moments.
 * `SMM.m`: The main MATLAB script that executes the Simulated Method of Moments.
 It iteratively calls Dynare, compares the simulated moments to the empirical data in `us_data.csv`, and optimizes the parameters.